Zulu Giant, Starfish Flower, Giant Stapelia, Carrion Flower, Giant Carrion Flower, Toad Plant

 Unfortunately, the buds fell off after I moved it inside.
 GEEZ!
 I also noticed a few mealybugs on a few stems but that problem was quickly remedied.

-I had to bring the potted plants inside for the winter on October 15 because an “F: was in the forecast.
+I had to bring the potted plants inside for the winter on October 15 because an “F” was in the forecast.
 As always, I take photos and measurements as I move them inside.
 I measure the cactus and part of the succulents but I didn’t measure this plant.
 It is filling up the pot and needs a bigger one VERY soon.
 I didn’t have this plant in full sun over the summer but I think it received plenty of light.
+Perhaps I need to put it in a different location in 2021.

-I also have a Huernia schneideriana which you can view by clicking HERE.
+I also have a Huernia schneideriana which you can read about by clicking on the name.